sharpspoon/PuddleOS/README.md

 1.Add "Randomize Nodes" tick box.
 2. Modify `GET` method to get the clustering method.
 Not necessary until another method is implemented.
 3. Add randomize graph button.
-4. Add clustering output for each run to HTML.

 ## Contact